Real Estate (RELE)

 RELE 1303 Real Estate Appraisal 3 Credits (3 Lec, 0 Lab)

-This is the study of the central purposes and functions of an appraisal, social and economic determinants of value, appraisal case studies, cost, market data and income approaches to value estimates, final correlations, and reporting.
-It is recommended that the student should take or have taken RELE 1201.
+This is the study of the central purposes and functions of an appraisal, social and economic determinants of value, appraisal case studies, cost, market data, and income approaches to value estimates, final correlations, and reporting.
+The College recommends the student should take or have taken RELE 1201.

 RELE 1307 Real Estate Investments 3 Credits (3 Lec, 0 Lab)